-If living in the thick of it all is irresistible then downtown is the place for you.
+If being in the thick of it all is irresistible then Brussels centre neighbourhood is the place for you.
 In recent years, previously run-down parts of the centre have become a magnet for young professionals, with major renovations and industrial spaces coming up for rent or sale.
 Sought-after areas are St Géry, Ste Catherine and the rue Antoine Dansaert area leading up to the canal, where old warehouses have been converted into popular loft apartments.

 The traditionally cheaper, working-class Marolles is becoming increasingly popular with a young urban set.
 The Sablon and Louise are fabulously upmarket but that is, naturally, reflected in price.
 What you get in return is a raft of art galleries, antique shops and stylish cafes.